Butter vs Olive Oil: Which is Better? A Complete Comparison

 Good quality food can be costly, therefore, the shelf life you get out of it is important.
 In addition, improper storage may lessen the taste and quality.
 Let’s examine how each one should be stored.

 Store unopened olive oil in a cool, dark location away from light.
-It’s best to store olive oil in a tinted glass container.
-Olive oil should be kept at a temperature between 55-60℉, although it can be refrigerated or frozen if needed.
+It’s best to store it in a tinted glass container.
+It should be kept at a temperature between 55-60℉, although it can be refrigerated or frozen if needed.

-Unopened olive oil should be stored in the refrigerator if the room temperature rises above 70℉.
+Unopened it should be stored in the refrigerator if the room temperature rises above 70℉.
 Leaving it in warmer temperatures affects shelf life and lessens the quality.

 Due to heat-creating appliances and heated ovens, kitchens tend to be a bit warmer than most other rooms of the house.
 Therefore, be sure to monitor the temperature of the room.